Alluxio/alluxio/docs/en/operation/StressBench.md

 In the single node mode, the node running the benchmark uses multiple threads to simulate many clients which send concurrent RPC request to the master.

-In the cluster mode, the benchmarks leverage the job service to create simulated clients.
-Each job worker hosts many simulated clients on many threads, so with this mode it's possible to achieve higher number of parallel RPC requests, as opposed to the single node mode where the parallelism width is limited by the number of cores available on that node.
+In the cluster mode, the benchmarks leverage the job service to create simulated clients/workers.
+Each job worker hosts many simulated clients/workers on many threads, so with this mode it's possible to achieve higher number of parallel RPC requests, as opposed to the single node mode where the parallelism width is limited by the number of cores available on that node.

 Use the common option `--cluster` to specify the cluster mode, otherwise omit it to use the single node mode.
 Use the `--cluster-limit` option to further specify how many job workers should be used to run the benchmark job in parallel.
-Notes that

 Each individual RPC benchmark tests a specific RPC service offered by the master.
 A benchmark may perform necessary preparations that simulate real use cases before the measurement begins.
-Then the benchmark sends the RPC requests to the master (once or repeatedly, depending on the benchmark), and waits for the response.
-If the benchmark sends RPC repeatedly, it will stop when the specified measurement duration has been reached.
+Then the benchmark sends the RPC request(s) to the master once or repeatedly, depending on the benchmark, and waits for the response(s).
+If the benchmark calls RPCs repeatedly, it will stop when the specified measurement duration has been reached.
+Otherwise, it stops as soon as the response is received.
 One successful RPC request results in one data point that records the round trip time of the RPC.

 For example, the `GetPinnedFileIdsBench` measures the RPC throughput of the `GetPinnedFileIds` RPC.
 It creates test files in a temporary directory in Alluxio and pins them.
 Then it repeatedly calls the RPC and waits for the pinned file list, records and outputs the data points and some statistics